-4.2.6 The Assessment Group provided a cost-utility model with two components (described in detail in the 2005 Strontium Ranelate Assessment Report).
+- 4.2.7 The Assessment Group provided a cost-utility model with two components (described in detail in the 2005 Strontium Ranelate Assessment Report).
 As a first step, the model calculated absolute fracture risk from the epidemiological literature on a number of independent clinical risk factors.
 These data were prepared under the auspices of the WHO and were provided for this appraisal under an academic-in-confidence agreement.
 As a second step, the model applied RR reductions for fracture taken from the meta-analysis described in section 4.1.22.
 A single estimate of efficacy was used for alendronate and risedronate based on pooled data for these two drugs.
-Following advice from the original Osteoporosis Guideline Development Group, it was assumed that RRs remained constant across all ages, T-scores and fracture status.
-The most recent analyses carried out by ScHARR were based on the price of non-proprietary alendronate in February 2008 (£53.56 per year for once-weekly 70 mg tablets; £108.20 per year for daily 10 mg tablets).
+Following advice from the original Osteoporosis Guideline Development Group4, it was assumed that RRs remained constant across all ages, T-scores and fracture status.
+The most recent analyses carried out by ScHARR were based on the price of non-proprietary alendronate in February 2008 (£53.56 per year for once-weekly 70 mg tablets; £108.20 per year for daily 10 mg tablets). - 4.2.8 All osteoporotic fragility fractures in women aged 50 years or older were included in the modelling.
+The RR for hip fracture was assumed to apply also to pelvis and other femoral fractures.
+The RR for non-vertebral fracture was assumed to apply also to proximal humerus, rib, sternum, scapula, tibia, fibula and wrist fractures.
+Where confidence intervals for RRs spanned unity, it was assumed that there was no effect of treatment, except in the case of strontium ranelate.
+In this case, an RR of 0.85 for hip fracture was used to acknowledge the effect reported in the high-risk subgroup of the study.
+The model used UK-specific epidemiological data on femoral neck BMD.